 variety of colors.
 Here is the visual Color Terminology guide.

-Micro Goldendoodles tend to be 12-18 pounds full grown, and sometimes smaller.
-They are a multigenerational mix between a Golden Retriever and a Poodle, meaning that one or both parents has come from generations of goldendoodles.
-They are great for those with allergies - the poodle bred in through the generations makes the shedding almost non existent.
+Our Micro Goldendoodles tend to be anywhere from 6-18 pounds full grown, depending on size of parents.
+A Goldendoodle is a mix between Golden Retriever and Poodle lines.
+We choose to breed multigenerational goldendoodles, which means that one or both parents has come from generations of goldendoodles.
+They are great for those with allergies - the poodle bred in through the generations makes the shedding non to very-low.
 These cute babies are another great family dog choice of a poodle mix.
 They are intelligent, happy, tolerant, easy to train, and do very well with children, at an easy to manage (but not easily hurt) size.

 Cavapoo vs Goldendoodle

 I commonly get asked about differences between MicroGoldendoodles and Cavapoos.

 Depending on the parents, and other factors, our Cavapoos and Microgoldendoodles both range from approximately 6-18 pounds full grown.

 Our Microgoldendoodles are multigenerational, meaning that they have been bred from goldendoodles several generations back.
 Genetically, our microgoldendoodles are at least 75% poodle, sometimes more.
 This is ideal for non-shedding.
 Golden Retrievers are very heavy shedders, so Goldendoodles really need a high percentage of poodle to be “non-shedding.”